Instability of the charged massive scalar field on the Kerr-Newman black hole spacetime: Klein-Gordon equation

 \subsection{Radial equation}

-Now, we will also provide an analytic general solution for the radial part of the Klein-Gordon equation in the KNBH spacetime.
-Then, we will use this solution to impose some boundary conditions in order to obtain the quasibound states, which involves the choice of signs determining its asymptotic behaviors.
+Now, we will also provide an analytic and general solution for the radial part of the Klein-Gordon equation in the KNBH spacetime (without the assumption of specific boundary conditions).
+To do this, we use Eq.~(\ref{eq:surface_KNBH}), which provides the values for the horizons, in order to write the radial equation (\ref{eq:radial_KNBH}) as